Current Research Projects

 (with Erin Strumpf and Jay Kaufman)

 A wide range of public health policies and population health interventions have been implemented with the goal of improving population health.
 The extent to which the causal effects of these policies have been measured is uneven, and little to no attention has been paid to their effects on vulnerable population groups.
 These interventions and policies are likely to affect individuals of different socioeconomic status differently, thereby reducing or magnifying existing differences in health behaviours and health outcomes.
-This project, newly funded by the Canadian Institutes for Health Research, will apply innovative analytic methods to measure the causal impacts of several population health interventions on health inequalities.
+This project, funded by the Canadian Institutes for Health Research, will apply innovative analytic methods to measure the causal impacts of several population health interventions on health inequalities.

 Impact Of Reproductive Health Restrictions On Women’s Health Outcomes